gottacatchenall/ms_sampling_effort/manuscript.md

 species (x-axis) ](./figures/combinedfig2.png){#fig:totalobs}

-In panel (c) of @fig:totalobs, we show the expected number of total observations needed to obtain some "goal" number of observations of a particular "focal" species.
-As an example, if we hypothesize that $A$ and $B$ do not interact, and we want to see species $A$ 10 times to be confident this is a negative (a la
+In panel (c) of @fig:totalobs, we show the expected number of total observations needed to obtain a "goal" number of observations (colors) of a particular "focal" species.
+As an example, if we hypothesize that $A$ and $B$ do not interact, and we want to see species $A$ 10 times to be confident this is a negative (a la @fig:negativebinom), then we need an expected 10,000 observations of all species if the relative abundance of $A$ is 0.00125.

-@fig:negativebinom), then we need an expected 10,000 observations of all species if the relative abundance of $A$ is 0.00125.
-Empirical data on interactions, limited by the practical realities of funding and human-work hours, tend to fall on the order on 100s or 1000s observations of individuals per site [@Resasco2021PlaPol; @Schwarz2020TemSca; @Nielsen2007EcoNet].
+Empirical data on interactions, limited by the practical realities of funding and human-work hours, tend to fall on the order on 100s or 1000s observations of individuals per site [@Resasco2021PlaPol; @Schwarz2020TemSca;
+@Nielsen2007EcoNet].
 Clear aggregation of this data has proven difficult to find and a meta-analysis of network data and sampling effort seems both pertinent and necessary, in addition to the effects of aggregation of interactions across taxonomic scales [@Giacomuzzo2021FooWeb].
 Further, from @fig:totalobs it is evident that the number of species considered in a study is inseparable from the false-negative rate in that study, and this effect should be taken into account when designing samples of ecological networks in the future.

 ## Positive associations can increase the probability of false-negatives

-This model above doesn't consider the possibility that there are positive or negative associations which shift the realized probability of observing two species together as a consequence of their interaction [@Cazelles2016TheSpe].
+This model above doesn't consider the possibility that there are positive or negative associations which shift the probability of observing two species together due to  their interaction [@Cazelles2016TheSpe].
 However, here we demonstrate that the probability of observing a false negative can be _higher_ if there is some positive association between occurrence of species $A$ and $B$.

 If we denote the probability that we observe an existing interaction between $A$ and $B$ as $P(AB)$, and if there is _no_ association between the marginal